 In the state of Florida, you may be charged with a DUI when your blood alcohol content (BAC) is above the legal driving limit of .08.
 You may also be charged if you demonstrate noticeable impairment of your normal faculties caused by drugs or alcohol, even if you are technically below the legal limit.
-Finally, teens may be charged under a zero tolerance policy.What are the penalties for a DUI?
+Finally, teens may be charged under a zero-tolerance policy, as outlined in F.S.
+322.2216.
+This law allows those under-21 to be charged with DUI if their blood-alcohol concentration is at or above 0.02.What are the penalties for a DUI?

 The fines, community service and incarceration time just go up from there.
 For instance, once you are on your fourth or subsequent conviction, you will be fined a minimum of $2,000 and face up to five years of imprisonment.Will I need an ignition interlock device?